pancelor/pancelor.github.io/templates/posts/ssk2k.md

 The PX9 compression tool works by predicting the next color to draw based on the nearby colors.
 If the it correctly predicts the next pixel, it increases a counter saying how many predictions it got right in a row, and then stores that counter instead of each individual pixel color, saving a lot of space.
 For instance, the long rows of dark blue of the background are easily compressed to just a few bytes this way. (for more details, see the author's description of the algorithm, or the code itself, [here](https://www.lexaloffle.com/bbs/?tid=34058))

-At the time, I assumed the problem was something to do with the PX9 decompression algorithm interacting badly with the code that changes the screen palette to fade in and out.
+At the time, I assumed the glitches were caused by the decompression algorithm interacting badly with the code that changes the screen palette to fade in and out.
 PX9 needs to read colors it previously decompressed, to act as an input to its prediction for the current pixel.
 So, I figured, the changing colors from the fade-in/fade-out post-processing were confusing PX9 about what pixels it had written earlier.
-I was tired from the adrenaline of making a game in an hour, the glitchy result was SO COOL, and the explanation was plausible enough, so I didn't investigate further.
+I was tired from the adrenaline of finishing the game, the glitchy result was SO COOL, and the explanation was plausible enough, so I didn't investigate further.
 I saved an exact copy of the PX9 compression code I used, in case I wanted to investigate it later for bugs.

 ## investigation